 Suggested Aftermarket Accessories

-To fully take advantage of the widest field of view, get a 32m Plossl.
+To fully take advantage of the widest field of view, get a 32mm Plossl.
 Images will be slightly brighter too, though most deep-sky objects will be really small at this power.
-It’s good for a few especially large objects like the Andromeda Galaxy and the Pleiades, or for fitting in star clouds and OB-associations.
+It’s good for a few, especially large objects like the Andromeda Galaxy and the Pleiades, or for fitting in star clouds and OB-associations.
 It’s mostly useful as a 20x finder-eyepiece.

-About the only good cheap High Power eyepiece is a 6mm Goldline.
-But even that isn’t really enough to reach maximum power.
+About the only good, cheap High Power eyepiece is a 6mm Goldline.
+But even that isn’t really enough to reach maximum power, and in short-focus telescopes it ends up with a pretty soft image since its design can’t handle the broad light cone of an f/5 telescope.
 To reach high powers, consider a fully-multicoated achromatic (2-element) or apochromatic (3-element or more) Barlow lens of 2x or 3x magnification.
 Choose magnifications of around 130x and between 200x and 260x for high powers.
 Remember that you will rarely exceed 200x.
+Another, slightly more expensive option could be a 58-Degree Planetary Eyepiece.
+They do come in 6mm focal lengths, but you can also get ones in between 2.5mm and 4.5mm focal lengths for more suitably high powers without using a Barlow.
+58-degree Planetaries are more expensive than a Goldline, but they’re tack-sharp right up to the edge of the field of view and don’t require a separate Barlow lens.

 Magnification = Focal Length of Telescope / Focal Length of Eyepiece